-These are several spreads from my Typography I final project, a Source Book displaying various projects from throughout the semester.
+The spreads shown here come from my final project in Typography I. The task was to create a Source Book including multiple type projects from throughout the semester.

 This project began with a redesign of the common can opener.
 Being left-handed, I find can openers difficult to operate, and wanted to make one more accessible to a wider variety of users.
 The one I designed features an opening apparatus located at the top, rather than the side, and can thus be used with either hand.